The fellowship ministry provides service opportunities both within and outside the church. A few of the special services the ministry provides are:

 NEWS NEWS NEWS

-(To read complete newsletter click on above button title)
+(To read complete newsletter click on above button title, it will then download to your computer.)

 2014 & 2015 Newsletter Fall Winter news 2016 super-report-2016 Newsletter WinterSpring 2017